 If you want to visit Singapore on a budget, this is the perfect guide for you.
 We visited Singapore with the children at the start of our jungle adventure in Borneo.

-Be mesmerised by Supertree Grove at Gardens by the Bay
+Supertree Grove at Gardens by the Bay

 Gardens by the Bay is a must-see visit in Singapore and is a great attraction for any age group.
 It is a nature park spanning over 100 hectares of reclaimed land next to the Marina Bay, showing off over 1.5 million different plants and trees.

-Discover the delights of Singapore's China Town
+Singapore’s China Town

-We went to the Hawkers’ market to try some cheap, traditional food with local people.
+If you’re hungry head to the Hawkers’ market to try some cheap, traditional food with local people.